 While some experts say that washing mushrooms is unnecessary and will cause them to be watery, others disagree.
 Mushrooms are already “watery,” with a high natural moisture content, and washing them is sometimes necessary if they are stubbornly or unusually dirty.
 Don’t be afraid to rinse and scrub a little bit to get them clean.
 But if the mushrooms are already pretty clean, it’s fine to simply wipe them with a damp cloth.

-How to Make Roasted Mushrooms with Parmesan and Pine Nuts
+How to Make Roasted Mushrooms

 - Preheat the Oven and Season the Mushrooms.
 To start, make sure your oven is preheating to 450˚F. You need to use a fairly high heat or the mushrooms won’t have as good a texture.
 While the oven preheats, toss the halved mushrooms with a bit of olive oil and a sprinkling of salt and pepper.

 - Roast the Mushrooms.
 Spread out the seasoned mushrooms on a rimmed baking sheet, in one single layer.
 Scatter the sprigs of thyme over the mushrooms, and then place the baking sheet in the preheated oven.
 Roast for about 15 minutes.

 - Drain, and Continue Roasting.
 At this point, the mushrooms will have lost a lot of liquid.
 Take the pan out of the oven, and carefully drain the liquid away.
 Then return the pan to the oven and roast for another 15 minutes or so, stirring halfway through the cooking time.